 Nitrate and your health

 It’s generally accepted that low levels of nitrates typically pose little threat to the majority of adults; however pregnant women, infants and those with a G6PD deficiency should take special care as to the monitoring of their water supplies.

 The Nitrate in drinking water supplies within water is 50mg per litre for children up to three months of age; whilst this is set at 100mg per litre past this age.
 The distinction between children up to three months is due to the potential risk of 'blue baby' (Methaemoglobinaemia) syndrome where decreased oxygen to the brain is experienced and is a condition that has been linked with high levels of Nitrate consumption.
 This has been a particular course for concern among many indigenous communities in Western Australia where they have experienced severe side affects.

 At significantly high levels of consumption Methaemoglobinaemia can also occur in adults.
 The official Australian Drinking Water Guidelines provide clear advice for supplies that are over and above 100 mg per litre:

 “Drinking [Water with nitrate concentration above 100 mg per litre] not recommended for any age.
 Treat water or seek alternative water supplies.
 If necessary seek Health Department advice”.

-Whilst you can’t see, smell or taste nitrate itself, the growth of bacteria that can occur where there is excessive levels of nitrate may well effect the odour or taste.
-If you're experiencing unexpected headaches and fatigue these can bee symptoms linked to high levels of nitrate in your water.
+Whilst you can’t see, smell or taste nitrate, the growth of bacteria that can occur where there are excessive levels of nitrate may affect the odour or taste.
+If you're experiencing unexpected headaches and fatigue these can be symptoms linked to high levels of nitrate in your water.

-Nitrate can be removed from water using an variety of processes, including: ion exchange, distillation, and reverse osmosis.
+Nitrate can be removed from water using a variety of processes, including: ion exchange and reverse osmosis.
 It’s important to note that heating or boiling nitrate contaminated water will have little effect and can actually even increase the concentration.

 The Western Australian Health Department can be contacted on 08 9388 4999.